Fictive-Flame/www/src/content/packages.md

   - title: Aerial Imagery
     slug: aerial-imagery
     description: >-
       The quickest way to establish location is with an aerial shot.
-Handle it quickly and legally with our photographer flight crew.
+Handle it quickly and legally with our certified flight crew.
     process: >-
       Filmmaking is an artform, whether on the ground or in the sky.
 Experience the difference of hiring a skilled videographer who is also Part 107 certified.
 We ensure each mission is safe, compliant, and that any resulting images or video meet your standard.
     media: